anko/uzbl-smoothscroll/README.md

 ## Known bugs

+ - Only works for the keyboard. `uzbl` doesn't let scripts bind to scrollwheel events.
  - Occasionally drifts horizontally a little when scrolling vertically (or vice versa).
 WebKit might be rounding floating point `pageXOffset`/`pageYOffset` values?